Pavankalyankr/practice/README.md

 # practice
-practicing the git repository from the scratch.
+practicing the git and github repository from the scratch.